Published Jun 18, 2024

 What Is Peripheral Artery Disease (PAD)?

-Peripheral artery disease (also known as peripheral arterial disease or PAD) occurs when the narrowing of arteries or blockages in the arteries occurs, usually in the legs or lower extremities of the body.
+Peripheral artery disease (also known as peripheral arterial disease, PAD, or peripheral vascular occlusive disease) occurs when the narrowing of arteries or blockages in the arteries or artery walls occurs, usually in the legs or lower extremities of the body.
 This reduces blood flow from the heart to other areas of the body.
-The most common reason for this reduction in blood flow is plaque buildup in blood vessels that supply blood to other parts of the body (also called atherosclerosis).
+When parts of the body get too little blood flow, someone may experience pain, numbness, weakness, or other sensations that are not normal.
+PAD can also make everyday tasks like climbing stairs difficult.

 While PAD can occur in other areas of the body, such as the arms, it is more common for it to happen in the legs.